Cryptoc1/earl/src/Crawler/Middleware/README.md

 await crawler.CrawlAsync( new Uri(...), options );
 ```

-Delegate Middleware is especially useful when debugging & testing other Middleware in the crawl.
+Delegate Middleware is especially useful for debugging & testing other Middleware in the crawl.